denis-cohen/voteswitchR/readme.md

 contains all the requested output.
 By default, this object will be stored in the current R environment.

-### Data preparation for subgroup-specific voter transition matrices
+#### Optional: Data preparation for subgroup-specific voter transition matrices

 `voteswitchR:::aggregate_switches()` is an internal package function that is called in the final step of the HIMRA routine to generate the